nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/registering-your-nuxeo-instance.md

 Provided that your instance has internet access, this call can easily be automated using a cron / scheduled task.
 If for some reason your contract expires before you launch the command above though, you can still register your Nuxeo server instance as a new one by following the [online](#online-registration) of [offline](#offline-registration) registration indications.

 {{#> callout type='note' title='Important Note About Hotfixes' no_icon=true}}
 Using hotfixes on your instance requires a valid subscription.

-If your instance is not registered anymore but still uses hotfixes, you will receive specific warnings in the logs during startup explaining you the situation.
+If your instance is not registered anymore but still uses hotfixes, you will receive specific warnings in the logs during startup explaining the situation.<br /><br />

-If this happens, your Nuxeo instance will stop after a certain number of commits or when too many users are connected at the same time.
+If it happens, your Nuxeo instance will stop after a certain number of commits or when too many users are connected at the same time.
 You should make sure to register your instance as soon as you can to prevent this.
 {{/callout}}

 ## Re-Registering your Nuxeo Instance